 - previously completing required lower-level math classes to gain MTH 130 eligibility, or equivalent courses, with a 'C' grade or better.

 - ENG 110 Writing 1 eligibility must be established by the application deadline.
-Regular Track
+All applicants

-applicants must complete ENG 110 Writing 1 by the program start.
-English 110 eligibility
+must complete ENG 110 Writing 1 by the program start.
+English 110 eligibility is

 reading placement exam score of: ACT - 18 or higher, COMPASS - 81 or higher or ACCUPLACER - 85 or higher and

-- completion of the Directed Self-Placement for Writing Classes survey resulting in an English 110 recommendation and submitting this result to the advisement and academic coaching center for empowering student success (AACCESS) office - 417-255-7222 or
+- completion of the Directed Self-Placement for Writing Classes survey resulting in an English 110 recommendation and submitting this result to the Office of Advising and Academic Support - 417-255-7222 or

 - completed college course work, such as English 100, English 100A, English 101 or completion of English 110 Writing 1 or an equivalent course.

-- Regular Track applicants must complete BMS 110 Introduction to the Biomedical Sciences with a 'C' grade or better by the appropriate application deadline unless they have completed an equivalent BMS 110 course or Human Anatomy/Anatomy & Physiology 1 at another institution with a "C" grade or higher.
+- Regular Track applicants must either complete BMS 110 Introduction to the Biomedical Sciences with a 'C' grade or better or be in progress of taking it by the appropriate application deadline unless they have completed an equivalent BMS 110 course or Human Anatomy/Anatomy & Physiology 1 at another institution with a "C" grade or higher.

 - Applicants must have a minimum cumulative college grade point average (GPA) of 2.5 based on a minimum of 12 college credits.
 In the event of extenuating circumstances regarding former college GPAs, an applicant may write a letter, addressed to the Nursing Admissions Committee and emailed to the Admissions Coordinator, requesting that the committee only consider their most recent grades for the nursing application grade point average.
 The submission of a letter does not guarantee the applicant’s appeal will be granted or what grades may be considered.
 The final decision lies fully with the Nursing Admissions Committee and there is no appeals process.